shupershuff/D2r-Multiboxing-Without-A-Script/README.md

     # Change these settings to suit you
      $Region = "NA" # Choose between NA, EU and KR.
      $Token = "US-d12ab21123abcdefabcdefabcdef1231-123123123" # Obtain this token from the site above.
 KEEP THIS SECRET.
+Sharing this is like giving away the location and keys to your car.
      $GamePath = "C:\Program Files (x86)\Diablo II Resurrected" # Where your game is installed.

     # Define Entropy